VibolvatanakPOCH/Data-Warehouse-Global-Cyclistic-Company/README.md

 # Future Productions 🔍🌟

-With the data warehouse in place, our company can expect to:
+With the data warehouse in place, we can expect to:
   - Gain deeper insights into sales trends and customer behavior.
   - Improve inventory management through better forecasting and optimization.
   - Enhance decision-making processes with data-driven strategies.